 Column A Column B Column C Column D Licensing Function Sub Function Delegated Officers Limitations Change of Vehicle Licensing and Enforcement Manager None Refusal to grant a Vehicle Licence or renewal based on a request to vary standard conditions or it is not in line with council policy or the vehicle is not fit to be licensed.
 Licensing and Enforcement Manager None Revocation of driver or vehicle licence where applicant made false declaration and had no right to hold such a licence Licensing and Enforcement Manager None Revocation of a driver licence Licensing and Enforcement Manager following consultation with the Chair or Vice Chair of the Licensing Committee unless out of hours.
 Following a drivers arrest for a serious offence involving matters of a sexual nature, serious violence, drugs offences or serious motoring offence which are so serious a licence may be revoked.
-NB - PROPOSED IN THE EVENT OF INTENDED USE POLICY BEING ADOPTED Refusal of an application for the grant, renewal, transfer or new owner application on the grounds that the vehicle is not to be predominantly used in the Borough in line with the Council's Intended 'Use' Policy.
-Licensing and Enforcement Manager following consultation with the Chair or Vice Chair of the Licensing Committee.
-None
+NB - PROPOSED IN THE EVENT OF INTENDED USE Refusal of an application for the grant, renewal, transfer or new Licensing and Enforcement Manager following consultation None